chaotic-aur/toolbox/README.md

 - Enable `NoProgressBar`

-- Use `Server = file:///path-to-local-repo` as repo link if available
+- Use `Server = file:///path-to-local-repo` as repo link if a local mirror is available

 - Don't use `ILoveCandy`

+To ensure proper, timely uploads to the main node `openssh` will have to be replaced with `openssh-hpn` (adds peformance related [patches](https://www.psc.edu/research/networking/hpn-ssh/)).

 ## Installation